python-tap/tappy/README.md

     always be the same.
 *   TODO: The Pygments project could possibly benefit from a TAP lexer.
 This would help the **tappy** documentation.
-*   TODO: For a 1.0, **tappy** only supports Python 2.7.
-It would be nice to push that support to older and newer releases.
+*   TODO: **tappy** supports Python 2.6 and 2.7.
+It would be nice to push that support to newer releases.

 [rtd]: http://tappy.readthedocs.org/en/latest/
 [pypi]: https://pypi.python.org/pypi/tap.py